 - severe burns, cuts, punctures or bites

 - chest pain or upper abdominal pain or pressure

 - change in mental status (such as confusion or difficulty walking or unusual behavior)

-When you enter the emergency department, the first step will be triaged.
+When you enter the emergency room, the first step will be triage.
 Triage is a process that makes sure that patients with the most serious needs are treated first.
-The emergency department is unable to treat patients on a first-come, first served basis, so please be patient.
+The emergency room is unable to treat patients on a first-come, first served basis, so please be patient.
 The triage nurse will ask about your symptoms, take your vital signs and ask for a short medical history.
 The nurse will then classify patients according to need: